michelevalotti/SSVEP_remote_control/README.md

 - it might be necessary to run ```sudo chmod -R 666 /dev/ttyUSB0 ``` to give access to the usb port
 - If it does not exist already, create a file named Aria.args in /etc and add the text ```-robotPort /dev/ttyUSB0```

-The Cognionics Data Acquisition software can be daownloaded [here](http://cognionics.com/wiki/pmwiki.php/Main/DataAcquisitionSoftware).
+The Cognionics Data Acquisition software can be downloaded [here](http://cognionics.com/wiki/pmwiki.php/Main/DataAcquisitionSoftware).
 This software only runs on windows, but can be connected to other operating systems through a network.

 ## Description of the project